 |10.a.1||Proportion of tariff lines applied to imports from least developed countries and developing countries with zero-tariff|

-In 2020 just over half of products produced in developing regions recieved duty-free treatment.
+In 2020 just over half of the products produced in developing regions received duty-free treatment.
 For exports from least developed countries, the duty-free share stood slightly higher at 64%.

 Since 2015, the duty-free share has remained stable for LDCs, while it has increased by 4 percentage points for developing regions, indicating improvements in special and differential treatment.

-The share of duty free lines vary signifiicantly between sectors, with textile and clothing exports from developing regions having the lowest shares of duty free lines at 46% and 39% respectively.
+The share of duty-free lines varies significantly between sectors, with textile and clothing exports from developing regions having the lowest shares of duty-free lines at 46% and 39% respectively.